Colonial Parkway: Route description

 Since the Parkway is intended primarily for sightseeing, and only secondarily as a through route to the historic points, there are many scenic pull-offs with historical markers giving brief descriptions of the view.
 The more popular pull-offs are near the James River and York River ends of the parkway, where there are panoramic views across each river.
 The Colonial Parkway is mostly covered by trees.
 It is very shady in the spring and summer and just as beautiful in the fall and winter.
 The western end of the parkway begins at Jamestown, on Jamestown Island (see image), where the Virginia Colony was begun in 1607 on the shore of the James River.
 Some visitors begin their experience by approaching the entire area from the south via State Route 10 to Surry, and then across the James River and arriving by water on the Jamestown Ferry.
 The middle point of the Parkway is at Williamsburg, where the capital of Virginia Colony was moved in 1699, from Jamestown.
 The parkway tunnels under the historic district of Colonial Williamsburg.
 The eastern end of the Parkway is at Yorktown, where General Cornwallis surrendered to George Washington in 1781 towards the completion of the American Revolution.

 The Colonial Parkway is free of trucks and commercial vehicles except passenger-carrying buses.
-The lower speed limits, enforced by the National Park Service law enforcement rangers, coupled with few exits, combine to help preserve the road for tourists and protect wildlife by making it an unattractive short-cut for most local traffic and commuters.
+The speed limit, 45 mph on most of the Parkway and 35 mph in a few areas, is enforced by the National Park Service law enforcement rangers.
+With limited exits and no traffic lights or stop signs, the parkway is at certain times of day a busy short-cut for local traffic and commuters.
 It has no painted traffic lane-marking lines, and some stretches are posted "Pass With Care".
 The unmarked pavement is made of rounded "river gravel" set in a concrete-mix, providing an unusual earth tone color.
 Despite a federal policy instituted late in the 20th century of requiring user fees at many National Parks and Monuments, the Colonial Parkway has remained toll-free.